 HiSPARC is a project in which secondary schools and academic institutions join forces and form a network to measure cosmic rays with extremely high energy.
 HiSPARC offers students the opportunity to participate in real research, with the purpose of finding out more about these mysterious and rare cosmic particles.
 Schools purchase HiSPARC detectors and students install these on the roofs of their school.

 The HiSPARC project (http://www.hisparc.nl/en/) started in the Netherlands in 2002.
 The HiSPARC detectors are connected to a central computer at the scientific institute Nikhef in Amsterdam through the internet, forming a large network.
 The project is coordinated from Nikhef in Amsterdam.
 It is only since 2012 that it came to the UK with first the Universities of Bristol and Birmingham.
 The University of Birmingham joined the project in September 2013, with the lead academic being Professor Cristina Lazzeroni.

 We are currently working with thirteen schools around the Midlands.
 Some of these schools have purchased their own detectors and some are just renting a detector or using data from other detectors.
 See our HiSPARC update report.

 For information on participation in the project please contact Prof. Cristina Lazzeroni (firstname.lastname@example.org) or Dr Maria Pavlidou (email@example.com).

 Every year all participating schools are invited to the annual HiSPARC Conference.

-The 5th HiSPARC Conference was held in the School of Physics and Astronomy, University of Birmingham on 3rd July 2017.
+The 6th HiSPARC Conference was held at the University of Bath on 2nd July 2018.
 Please see link below for the proceedings of all HiSPARC conferences.